Meigs County office and agency closures and announcements - Pomeroy Daily Sentinel

 Meigs County Garage/Engineer’s Office

-In an effort to do our part to slow the spread of COVID-19, our offices and garage will be closed to the public until further notice.
+The Meigs County Engineers Office and County Garage will be closed to the public until further notice.
 If you have a delivery, or are a township in need of patching mix or culverts, or if you have an issue to report please call 740-992-2911.

 Village of Syracuse offices